 - Unregister the recovered virtual machine on the target site, but do not delete the disks.

-- Configure replication by using the disks of the recovered virtual machine as seeds.
+- Configure a replication by using the disks of the recovered virtual machine as seeds.